jbadger3/Terminus/README.md

 In your current CLI project
 1. Select File > Swift Packages > Add Package Dependency.
 2. Copy and paste https://github.com/jbadger3/Terminus into the search URL
-3. Select SwiftAnnoy and click next.
+3. Select Terminus and click next.
 4. Choose a rule for dependency management.
 Click next.
 5. Click Finish.